Efficient Exploration of Chemical Kinetics: Electronic structure calculations

 \subsubsection{Layer 1: The Mathematical Representation (Squared Hamiltonian)}

-Direct discretization of the Dirac Hamiltonian operator is notoriously difficult because its energy spectrum is unbounded from both above and below, leading to spurious, unphysical solutions.
-To circumvent this, a different mathematical representation is used: we solve the eigenvalue problem for the square of the Dirac Hamiltonian, \((H+\mathbb{I}c^2)^2\).
-This squared operator has the same eigenfunctions as the original operator, and its eigenvalues are simply the square of the original eigenvalues, \((E+c^2)^2\).
-Crucially, the squared operator is bounded from below, making it amenable to standard variational techniques like the finite element method without generating spurious states.
+Direct discretization of the Dirac Hamiltonian operator poses significant difficulties because its energy spectrum remains unbounded from both above and below, leading to spurious, unphysical solutions.
+To circumvent this, we utilize a different mathematical representation: we solve the eigenvalue problem for the square of the Dirac Hamiltonian, \((H+\mathbb{I}c^2)^2\).
+This squared operator shares eigenfunctions with the original operator, and its eigenvalues relate simply as the square of the original eigenvalues, \((E+c^2)^2\).
+Crucially, the squared operator remains bounded from below.
+This allows the application of standard variational techniques, like the \gls{fem}, without generating spurious states.

+A key principle here follows from eliminating the need for kinetic balance and other such constraints, and can instead proceed with Galerkin discretization \cite{brennerMathematicalTheoryFinite2008,sastryIntroductoryMethodsNumerical2010} directly in a polynomial basis, the same for both large and small components.